-The maximum possible pay-out assumes a 130% achievement of all bonus targets.
-The detailed plans for 2022 are not yet available at this point in time.
+The detailed plans for 2023 are not yet available at this point in time.
 The maximum possible pay-out would require highly exceptional performance.

 Five-year history of Executive Board compensation (including company contributions for future pension benefits and for social security):